agrc/metadata-asset-tracking-tool/metadata/utilities/transmission_lines.md

 ### How was the dataset created?

-UGRC derived this dataset from a schematic CAD drawing and
+UGRC derived this dataset from a schematic CAD drawing and formatted it for use in GIS programs.

 ### How reliable and accurate is the dataset?